-The first hotel in Portrush was The Antrim Arms, on the corner of Main Street and Mark Street, opened in 1837 by Dr. John Boyd of Coleraine.
-Miss Rebecca Rice, a wealthy resident of the town had previously, since 1822, built “very commodious” villas along the Terrace, behind what is now Causeway Street, which she rented to “several respectable families from counties Londonderry and Antrim” during the bathing season.
+The first hotel in Portrush; The Antrim Arms, on the corner of Main Street and Mark Street, opened in 1838 by Mr William McNaul.
+Prior to that, Miss Rebecca Rice – a wealthy resident of the town had, since 1822, built “very commodious” villas along the Terrace, behind what is now Causeway Street, which she rented to “several respectable families from counties Londonderry and Antrim” during the bathing season.

 The establishment of The Antrim Arms Hotel suited the local landlord, the Earl of Antrim, who desired to develop the town of Portrush.
 He saw Portrush as being both convenient for visiting the Giant’s Causeway and possessed of its own natural beauty.
 The hotel, situated on the slim headland terminating in Ramore Head, was a fine belvedere with views to Innishowen and Donegal to the west and the Giant’s Causeway, Islay and the Paps of Jura to the east.
 It attracted the upper classes of society – “lords, bishops, judges and such-like” according to Edwin Waugh, author of Irish Sketches and Miscellany.

 In 1845 ownership passed to Mr John Coleman who sells it to Mr William Parsons, the manager of the Ballymena, Ballymoney, Coleraine & Portrush Junction Railway Company.
 Mr Coleman then proceeds to open Coleman’s Hotel, a new building in the town.